NewsletterAiDev/ms-newsletter/README.md

 ## **Application Overview**

-This application is the backend for an application that generates newsletter automatically based on the users data and business using AI.
+This is the core backend for the Newsletter AI, an application that generates newsletters automatically based on the users data and business using AI.

 ## **Architecture Overview**